 You should continue the configuration process with the Debugger.
 This example assumes that you can use the released versions of the Debugger SUBMIT file and configuration file.
 Thus you do not need to copy any files to your configuration diskette and make modifications.
 Just make sure that you place the diskettes in the proper drives of your development system (system diskette in drive F0, configuration diskette in drive F1, Debugger release diskette in drive F2, and scratch and listing diskette in drive F3).
 Then call the Debugger SUBMIT file, DB.CSD, to assemble the DTHCNF.A86 and link and locate the Debugger.
-Since you have already located the Nucleus, you know that the last memory location used is 6B1BH.
-Therefore, use a figure of 6B20H in the call to DB.CSD.
+Since you have already located the Nucleus, you can use the figure of 6110H in the call to DB.CSD.
 This call appears as follows:

-SUBMIT :F2:DB(date, 6B2OH)
+SUBMIT : F2:DB(date, 6110H)